hazelcast/hazelcast/hazelcast-documentation/src/JCache-NearCache.md

 ### JCache Near Cache

 Cache entries in Hazelcast are stored as partitioned across the cluster.
-When you try to read a record with key `k`, if the current node is not the owner of that key (not the owner of partition that the key belongs to), a remote operation is sent to the owner node.
-So each remote operation means lots of network trips.
+When you try to read a record with the key `k`, if the current node is not the owner of that key (i.e. not the owner of partition that the key belongs to), Hazelcast sends a remote operation to the owner node.
+Each remote operation means lots of network trips.
 If your cache is used for reading generally, it is advised to use a near-cache storage in front of cache itself for reading cache records faster and consume less network traffic.
 Also note that near-cache is **only available for clients** not servers.